DriveX-devs/VaN3Twin/README.md

   ```
 * If you are using CLion, you can configure the SSH connection with X11 forwarding in the Remote Development settings.
 Make sure to enable the option for X11 forwarding in the SSH configuration.
 * Once connected to the remote server, you can run your simulations as you normally would.
 The graphical output (e.g., SUMO GUI) will be forwarded to your local machine, allowing you to visualize the simulations in real-time.
+* For individual IDE configuration, refer to the sections below for CLion and Visual Studio Code, where you can set the environment variables to enable display forwarding.

+## Ninja build system
+It is highly recommended to use the Ninja build system for building the project, as it significantly speeds up the build process compared to the default Makefiles.
+_CLion_ and _Visual Studio Code_ also support Ninja as a build system, and it is the recommended option when using these IDEs.
+To install Ninja on Debian/Ubuntu, you can use the following command:
+`sudo apt install ninja-build`.
+The verify that Ninja is properly installed, you can run `ninja --version` in your terminal, and it should return the version of Ninja installed on your system.

 ## QtCreator